Angels? Really Now

 What Is God Saying?

 Angels are for real.
 God sends them to help us.
-They are meant to keep and guard us in all our ways.
+They keep and guard us in all our ways.
 Not here and there, not now and then, but always in all our ways.

 Peter was in prison.
 An angel of the Lord said, ‘Get up quickly,’ and the chains fell off his hands.
 Belonging to and serving God (Acts 27:23) means that God has an angel standing by us.
 It comes with the territory.
 Joseph saw the angel of the Lord when he was in great perplexity.
-Guidance from that angel came in his deepest hour of need—another case of man's extremity is God's opportunity.
-God often sends a ministering angel when we reach the end of our rope or the end of our hope.
+Guidance from that angel came in his deepest hour of need.
+God often sends a ministering angel when we reach the end of our hope.

 How Does This Apply To Us?

-Psalm 91:11 reminds us that we cannot go along in any way for God without the presence and help of a ministering angel from God.
+Psalm 91:11 reminds us that we cannot go on in any way for God without the presence and help of a ministering angel from God.
 Many may scoff at this, but we can draw strength from it.
 We trust that in true meditation, the angels of God stand nearby.
-When an angel of the Lord tells us to get up and get going, we are given the freedom to do it.
-Peter's experience in prison demonstrates that when we are held in bondage to anything, God can and will (if we believe) lift us and set us free.
+When an angel of the Lord tells us to get up and get going, we are free to do it.
+Peter's experience in prison demonstrates that when we are in bondage to anything, God can and will (if we believe) lift us and set us free.

 Pray With Me